 The first training phase occurs in the classroom where students receive basic care instruction.
 The second phase happens in a clinical setting where students practice skills on real patients and residents at a Dallas-Fort Worth area facility.

-Nursing assistants, also known as nurses' aides and patient care assistants, deliver direct patient care and report changes in condition.
-Legacy Healthcare Careers offers training to equip students for a career as a Dallas/Fort Worth nurse aide in 1 week.
+Nursing assistants, also known as nurses aides and patient care assistants, give patient care and observe for changes in condition.
+Legacy Healthcare Careers trains students for a career as a Dallas/Fort Worth nurse aide in 1 week.

 Employment of nursing assistants is projected to grow faster than average through 2026 per the Bureau of Labor Statistics (2018).
 DFW area CNAs work in specialties such as geriatrics, home care, hospice, rehabilitation, acute care and pediatrics.

 Call the school at (682)626-5266 or the 24-hour enrollment hotline at (682)313-6404 for an appointment to enroll in our CNA classes.
 We can set up flexible payment plans with no credit checks and low down payments.

 Explore our nursing assistant training in Fort Worth (Richland Hills).
 We're located at 7100 Boulevard 26, Suite 205, Richland Hills TX 76180.

 Visit Legacy Healthcare Careers Nurse Aide Training School with CNA programs encompassing a service area that includes prospective students who reside in Dallas, Arlington, the HEB area, Mid Cities, Northeast Tarrant County and nearby areas.

 Click on the link to the right to check out our very own blog, www.LegacyHealthcareCareers.org for additional information and advice on healthcare occupations, the nursing career ladder, and CNA state test tips and advice.